majorleaguetagpro/Rules/README.md

 3. All GMs will be nonplaying participants in MLTP to avoid a conflict of interest.
 They are eligible to participate in NLTP if desired.
 4. Each GM can elect an Assistant GM who will fill the role of GM in the event the GM is not available.
 5. GM's Veto:
     * Any rule can be created or changed by a 2/3 majority of all the GMs.
+If a franchise has more than one GM, only one vote will be counted per franchise.
     * Any GM may request a veto vote directly to the CRC.
 6. GMs may change any rules for a match between their teams as long as they are in agreement and have CRC approval for the change.